Sumi Deguchi

 Sumi Deguchi (出口 すみ) (February 3, 1883 – March 31, 1952), also known as Sumiko Deguchi (出口 すみ子), was the Second Spiritual Leader of the Japanese new religious organization Oomoto.
-She was the daughter of Nao Deguchi, wife of Onisaburo Deguchi, those who are the founders of Oomoto, and was the mother of Naohi Deguchi, the Third Spiritual Leader.
+She was the daughter of Nao Deguchi, one of the two founders of Oomoto alongside Onisaburo Deguchi.
+She was also the mother of Naohi Deguchi, the Third Spiritual Leader.

 Biography

 Early life

 Sumi was born on February 3, 1883, in Ayabe, Kyoto.
 She was the 11th and the last child of Masagorō and Nao Deguchi.

 Masagorō was a skillful carpenter with a good personality.
-However, being a heavy drinker and spendthrift, he let go of the family's fields and properties one after another.
+However, being a heavy drinker and a spendthrift, he let go of the family's fields and properties one after another.
 Nao eked out a living by selling homemade sweet buns, which she learned to make during the service in her childhood.
 When Sumi was two years old, Masagorō was injured when he fell from the eaves of the house which he was building.
 Furthermore, his alcoholism caused paralysis.
 He became bedridden for about two years until his death in 1887.

 Nao started scrap buying, which was the only profitable job that one could start with minimal cost.
-After Masagorō's death, while Nao was out for the job, Sumi and her two-year older sister Ryō stayed home.
+After Masagorō's death, while Nao worked outside, Sumi and her two-year-older sister Ryō stayed home.
 Despite living in poverty, Sumi grew up to be a cheerful, big-hearted, and mischievous child.
-When the rain fell through a hole in the roof and created a small pond in the ground, she put small fish in it and enjoyed watching them swim.
-Acting like a tomboy, every morning she got in the way of children going to school.
+When rain fell through a hole in the roof and formed a small pond in the ground, she placed small fish in it and enjoyed watching them swim.
+Acting like a tomboy, she got in the way of children going to school every morning.
 She often fought with older boys.

 In Sumi's infancy, her brothers and sisters began to lead unusual lives.
-After Masagorō became bedridden, her eldest brother Takezō, a twenty-two-year-old apprentice carpenter, attempted suicide and failed.
+After Masagorō became bedridden, her eldest brother Takezō, a twenty-two-year-old apprentice carpenter, attempted suicide but failed.
 Sickly and spiritless by nature, he could not bear the pressure of having become, in place of his sick father, the head of the family obliged to support his family.

 Her eldest sister Yone was a tender-hearted and beautiful girl who had worked hard since her childhood.
 In her late teens, she was forcibly married to a middle-aged yakuza named Shikazō Ōtsuki.
 Yone's character gradually deteriorated during her married life.
 For no apparent reason, she began to hate her mother Nao.
-In early 1892, at the age of thirty-six, Yone went insane (in the Oomoto's doctrine, it is defined that she became divine-possessed).
-Most of the time, Yone was confined in zashikirō, which is a latticed space built in the house.
+In early 1892, at the age of thirty-six, Yone had a mental breakdown (in the Oomoto's doctrine, it is defined that she became divine-possessed).
+Most of the time, Yone was confined in zashikirō, a latticed space built in the house.
 Yone died at the age of fifty-eight.